 The Prize is awarded in accordance with the Bolch Judicial Institute’s founding documents, which specify “The Carl and Susan Bolch Prize for the Rule of Law shall be given by the Bolch Judicial Institute to recognize the lifetime achievement of an individual or a single or series of acts of an individual or an organization creating, promoting, or preserving the importance of the rule of law nationally or internationally.”

 The recipient is selected by the Bolch Judicial Institute’s Advisory Board and honored during a ceremony at Duke University.
 The Prize includes a custom artwork and a significant monetary award.
 The first prize was awarded on April 11, 2019, to Supreme Court Justice Anthony M. Kennedy (retired) at a ceremony held on Duke University’s campus.

-2021 – Chief Justice Margaret H. Marshall, retired Justice of the Massachusetts Supreme Judicial Court
+Chief Justice of the Massachusetts Supreme Judicial Court (retired)

-2019 – Justice Anthony M. Kennedy, retired Associate Justice of the United States Supreme Court
+— Justice Samuel Alito, Associate Justice of the United States Supreme Court

 The Bolch Judicial at Duke Law School will premiere a virtual celebration honoring the 2020 and 2021 recipients of the Bolch Prize for the Rule of Law on June 24 at 4:00 p.m.
 EDT.
 Hosted by PBS Newshour’s Judy Woodruff, a Duke University alumna, the program will...

 Retired Chief Justice Margaret H. Marshall — former chief justice of the Massachusetts Supreme Judicial Court and a lifelong advocate for a more transparent, efficient, and accountable judiciary — will receive the 2021 Bolch Prize for the Rule of Law.
 From her...